Third-party cookies

 #The party is who set it, not what it knows

-Third-party versus first-party is about the setting context (which domain wrote the cookie), not about how sensitive the data is.
-The same platform can operate in both modes, which is why "we use first-party cookies" is not by itself a privacy claim.
-For marketers the practical story has two halves.
-Cross-site mechanisms are already degraded: on Safari and Firefox traffic, retargeting pools shrink and view-through attribution goes dark regardless of what Chrome does.
-The quieter half is the one that bites tracking stacks hardest: the same privacy push shortened first-party cookie lifetimes (Safari's ITP caps script-set cookies at seven days), which silently truncates attribution windows on every stack, consent banner or not.
+Third- versus first-party is about which domain wrote the cookie rather than how sensitive the data is; the same platform can operate in both modes, so "we use first-party cookies" is by itself not a privacy claim.
+For measurement, the quieter half of the story bites harder: the same privacy push shortened first-party cookie lifetimes (Safari caps script-set cookies at seven days), which truncates attribution windows on every stack, consent banner or not.

-In practice: Buron's measurement is built on the durable side of this shift: a first-party pixel and warehouse-side matching rather than cross-site cookies.
+In practice: Buron's measurement sits on the durable side of this shift, with a first-party pixel and warehouse-side matching rather than cross-site cookies.

-What still works after third-party cookies, including the living cookie-lifetime table, is the full page: Tracking after third-party cookies: what actually still works.
-The lifetime caps get their own entry at Cookie lifetime / ITP, and the territory routes from Conversion tracking & signal quality.
+What still works after third-party cookies, including the living cookie-lifetime table: Tracking after third-party cookies: what actually still works.
+The lifetime caps have their own entry: Cookie lifetime / ITP.

 Related terms